 Rodney C. Sacks - Chairman of the Board of Directors of the Company, Chief Executive Officer and a director of the Company from November 1990 to the present.
 Member of the Executive Committee of the Board of Directors of the Company (the "Executive Committee") since October 1992.
-Chairman of the Board of Directors and a director of Monster Energy Company ("MEC") from June 1992 to the present.
-Mr. Sacks has led the Company for over 22 years and has extensive experience in the food and beverage industry.
+Chairman of the Board of Directors and a Director of Monster Energy Company ("MEC") from June 1992 to the present.
+Mr. Sacks has led the Company for over 23 years and has extensive experience in the food and beverage industry.
 Mr. Sacks has detailed knowledge and valuable perspective and insights regarding our business and has responsibility for development and implementation of our business strategy.

-Hilton H. Schlosberg - Vice Chairman of the Board of Directors of the Company, President, Chief Operating Officer, Secretary, and a director of the Company from November 1990 to the present.
+Hilton H. Schlosberg - Vice Chairman of the Board of Directors of the Company, President, Chief Operating Officer, Secretary, and a Director of the Company from November 1990 to the present.
 Chief Financial Officer of the Company since July 1996.
 Member of the Executive Committee since October 1992.
-Vice Chairman, Secretary and a director of MEC from July 1992 to the present.
-Mr. Schlosberg has held senior leadership positions with the Company for over 22 years, has been the Company's CFO for 16 years and has extensive experience in the food and beverage industry.
+Vice Chairman, Secretary and a Director of MEC from July 1992 to the present.
+Mr. Schlosberg has held senior leadership positions with the Company for over 23 years, has been the Company's CFO for 17 years and has extensive experience in the food and beverage industry.
 Mr. Schlosberg has detailed knowledge and valuable perspective and insights regarding our business and has responsibility for development and implementation of our business strategy.
 Mr. Schlosberg has a high level of financial literacy and his day-to-day supervision of business operations brings valuable insight to our Board of Directors.

 Benjamin M. Polk - Director of the Company since November 1990.
-Assistant Secretary of MEC since October 1992 and a director of MEC since July 1992.
+Assistant Secretary of MEC since October 1992 and a Director of MEC since July 1992.
 Partner with Veritas Capital, a private equity firm, since July 2011.
+Director of Aeroflex Holding Corp. from November 2012 to the present.
+Director of CPI International, Inc. from October 2012 to the present.
 Mr. Polk was a partner with the law firm of Schulte Roth & Zabel LLP from May 2004 to July 2011 and prior to that, a partner with the law firm of Winston & Strawn LLP, where Mr. Polk practiced law with that firm and its predecessor firm, from August 1976 to May 2004.
 Mr. Polk has gained detailed knowledge of the Company during his service as a director since 1990 and as outside counsel from 1990 to July 2011.
 Mr. Polk has extensive experience in matters relating to mergers, acquisitions and corporate finance.